The Further Shore

 I believe that we don’t always get to choose what we’re pulled to write about.
 Death is a topic that often comes up in my writing.
 And I know I’m not alone.
 Still, I often hear my clients talk about how they feel like they’re “too much” when they share stories about dying.
 I want to make a class that’s a safe place for people like me who long to explore those bigger topics without holding back.

-The total fee for the in-house class is $525.
-When you sign up you’ll be asked for a $200 deposit to confirm your spot.
-The balance will be due one week before class starts.
-You’ll also have the option of breaking your balance into four monthly credit card payments of $81.25.
+The total fee for the in-house class is $525 +HST.
+When you sign up you’ll be asked for a $200 + HST deposit to confirm your spot, the balance of $325 +HST will be due a week later.
+You’ll also have the option of breaking your balance into four monthly credit card payments of $81.25 + HST.
 There’s no extra fee for this service; we just like being able to offer it.

 We don’t want money to be a barrier to participation for our classes, but we know it can be.
 This is especially true for people facing marginalization.
 We have a small scholarship fund available, allocated on a first-come-first-served basis for anyone who needs it.
 Please let us know in your registration form if you’d like to apply.
 On the other hand if you’re able to contribute to our scholarship fund, click here.